GregUtas/robust-services-core/src/subs/README.md

 simplified.

 The syntax of the headers can be checked by compiling _subs.cpp_, which contains an `#include` for each header but is otherwise empty.
-The _vcxproj_ files are also provided to support this.